chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

             base_path = "automate"
       ```

-      - You can choose any value for the variable `base_path`. `base_path` patch is only required for the frontend node.
+      * You can assign any value to the `base_path` variable.
+The `base_path` configuration is required only for the Frontend nodes.
-      - Use the command to apply the above template `chef-automate config patch frontend.toml --fe`
+      * Use the command `chef-automate config patch frontend.toml --fe` to apply the above template and update the configuration.
-      - Post the configuration patch, and use the curl request to validate
+      * Use the following curl request to validate the configuration.

          ```sh
          curl localhost:10144/_snapshot?pretty
          ```

-      - If the response is empty `{}`, then we are good
+      * If the response is an empty JSON object ({}), the configuration is valid.

-      - If the response has JSON output, then it should have the correct value for the `base_path`
+      * If the response contains a JSON output similar to the example below, it should have the correct value for the `base_path`.

          ```sh
          {